 I recently mentioned that I no longer eat eggs and got a lot of questions about this.
 Unfortunately, this was a little parting gift from my autoimmune disease, and isn’t just a preference (unlike my voluntary avoidance of bananas- the only food I won’t eat).

-Eggs are a common allergen, second only to dairy allergies in children and egg allergies are on the rise.
+Eggs allergies are on the rise and one of the most common allergens in children, second only to dairy allergies.
 My most recent test showed that I had actually reversed my sensitivity to grains and dairy but still had a strong reaction to eggs.

 Avoiding eggs can be inconvenient and difficult for the growing number of people with allergies.
-Many common baked goods, breaded foods and breakfast dishes contain eggs, but thankfully, there are great options for substitutes.
+Many common baked goods, breaded foods, and breakfast dishes contain eggs.
+Thankfully, there are great options for substitutes.